Appearance & Reality > The Lord Jesus Christ > Strong and weak

 “Keep watching and praying that you may not enter into temptation; the spirit is willing, but the flesh is weak.”

 Through prayer, we can be joined to the almighty God.
-We can then experience the power and strength of God enabling us to overcome.
-The flesh is always weak, but that is all right if we are praying and depending on God, and knowing His power and strength.
+And when we are joined to the almighty God, we can experience His power and strength.
+The flesh is always weak, but when we are praying and depending on God, we can overcome the weakness of the flesh because we are enabled by God’s power and strength.

-We can look at Matthew 26:41 from two angles.
+We can look at praying in Matthew 26:41 from two angles.
 One angle has to do with praying that calls upon the Spirit of God to work in us so that we can go through a situation well.
-The other, which is more long-term, is that we need to continually be alert, watchful and prayerful.
-And it is this continual praying that deepens our relationship with God, contributes to the quality of our prayer life and strengthens our inner man.
+The other has to do with the Lord Jesus exhorting us to be continually alert, watchful and prayerful.
+And it is this continual praying that will deepen our relationship with God, contribute to the quality of our prayer life and strengthen our inner man.

-As we learn to be vigilant and pray continually, we will find that “the spirit is willing” becomes very meaningful, because the Lord will strengthen our spirit.
-We will grow and develop.
-We will be able to overcome, even though the flesh is weak.
+As we learn to be vigilant and pray continually, we will find that the principle of “the spirit is willing” becomes very meaningful, because the Lord will strengthen our spirit.
+So even though the flesh is weak, we will grow and develop and we will be able to overcome its weaknesses.

-Being in the context of spiritual warfare, we need to be prayerful at all times.
-This verse emphasises the importance of maintaining a prayerful spirit, especially during times of intense spiritual opposition and severe testing.
+We are in the context of ongoing spiritual warfare and therefore need to be prayerful at all times, especially during times of intense spiritual opposition and severe testing.

-This verse also shows the linkage between prayer and being strong in the Lord.
+Prayer and being strong in the Lord are closely linked.
+This is alluded to in Matthew 26:41.
 As we pray, we strengthen ourselves in the Lord.

-In an earlier verse that we looked at, we read that David strengthened himself in the Lord (1 Sam.
+We noted earlier that David strengthened himself in the Lord when he was very distressed (1 Sam.
 30:6).
-We are not told how David strengthened himself in the Lord.
+We are not told how David did so.
 But it is likely that a major aspect has to do with his posture of looking to God.
-He strengthened himself in the Lord through prayer and through his dependence on God and exercising faith in Him.
+He strengthened himself in the Lord through prayer, through his dependence on God and exercising faith in Him.

-In a life of continual prayer in faith with knowledge and wisdom, we can properly rejoice in God always, and have proper confidence in Him.
+In a life of continual prayer in faith with knowledge and wisdom, we can properly rejoice in God always, and have proper confidence in Him at all times.

-We can pray for ourselves to be strengthened; we can also be strengthened through the prayers of others.
-We can also pray for others, as Paul did, that believers may be strengthened.
+We can pray for ourselves to be strengthened.
+We can also be strengthened through the prayers of others.
+In Ephesians 3, we see Paul praying that the believers would be strengthened.

 Ephesians 3:14, 16